Frequently Asked Questions

 Therapies I have used or studied include psychodynamic therapy, Jungian understandings, cognitive therapies, dialectical behaviour therapy, narrative therapy, mindfulness and somatic approaches, attachment, play therapies and family therapy.
 I have recent experience also with yoga, mindfulness, breath, movement and guided processes using conscious awareness, creativity and intention, and continue to learn in these areas.

 I have completed studies with ACNEM, Bio-balance and Psychiatry Redefined, and am progressing toward ACNEM fellowship.
 I combine and apply balanced judgement across all approaches.
-I continue to undertake focused learning offered by Integrative GPs, Paediatricians, Nutrigenomists, Naturopaths and Nutritionists, for example with MINDD international forum in 2025.
+I continue to undertake focused learning offered by Integrative GPs, Paediatricians, Nutrigenomists, Naturopaths and Nutritionists, for example in 2025 with MINDD international forum and also MTHFRsupport training on genetics for mental health.
+I have completed herbal medicine modules relevant to mental, gut, immune and child health.

-Due to the nature of providing an integrative medical approach in a sole practice, I do not accept referrals for primary ADHD or ASD assessment purposes, nor for comprehensive standard or unestablished management of neurodevelopmental conditions.
+Due to the nature of providing an integrative medical approach in a sole practice, I do not accept referrals for primary ADHD or ASD assessment purposes or if the goal of referral is initiating or continuing the standard management of neurodevelopmental conditions.
+I do not provide NDIS assessments generally.

-I do offer integrative approaches and accept referrals where integrative medicine is a starting priority.
-I will need to clarify that any medical complexity is not outside my scope of practice or is directly supported by another specialist or GP.
+I do offer integrative approaches and accept referrals where integrative medicine is the family or referrer's starting priority.
+If there is medical complexity, I will need to clarify that aspects may be outside my scope of practice and how they are directly supported by another specialist or GP.

-I accept referrals when a holistic or natural/integrative approach is sought for mental health conditions and symptoms where I am able to appropriately respond to overall needs.
+I accept referrals when a holistic or natural/integrative approach is sought for mental health conditions and symptoms - where I am able to appropriately respond to their needs.

-Unfortunately this can exclude people where there is a high likelihood that a frequency of psychiatry review or a team for responding is important, and those where support for safety, admission or medical stability is likely to be needed from a psychiatrist outside of appointment times or for a larger proportion of the appointments.
-I also draw upon my time significantly outside of the appointments to focus on each patient's health needs.
+Due to the detail and study required, unfortunately this can exclude people where there is a high likelihood for needing a high frequency of review or a team for responding to medical or safety concerns.
+This includes responsive support for safety, admission or medical stability outside of appointment times or anticipated to take a larger proportion of the appointment time.

-As a general rule, no. I will consider referrals particularly if there is a parenting responsibility and/or for an individual with low risk mental health concerns, not requiring more intensive treatment from me nor liaison with adult services.
-Also it may be more appropriate that they see an integrative GP for any complex health component as illness may be more established and outside of my scope.
+As a general rule, no. I will consider referrals particularly if the adult has a parenting responsibility and/or is an individual with low risk mental health concerns not requiring more intensive treatment from me such as liaison with adult services.
+As an adult, it may be more appropriate that they see an integrative GP for any complex health component as metabolic illness for example, may be more established and outside of my scope.

-I am not experienced with or equipped to support adults with complex neurodevelopmental disorder or significant disability and do not accept referrals if this is their need.
+I am not experienced with or equipped to support adults with significant complex neurodevelopmental disorder or disability and do not accept these referrals if this is their need.

-As I maintain availability for the child and adolescent population, I I am not likely to accept many adult referrals.
+As I maintain availability for the child and adolescent population, accepting adult referrals may lessen..

 Please ask your GP to contact me to enquire or email via the contact page.